autoplot/documentation/javadoc/org/autoplot/datasource/MetadataModel.md

-# org.autoplot.datasource.MetadataModelMaps various metadata models to set of canonical name/value pairs
+# org.autoplot.datasource.MetadataModel

- See QDataSet properties for list of properties.
+Maps various metadata models to set of canonical name/value pairs See QDataSet properties for list of properties.

-MetadataModel( )
+# MetadataModel( )

 ***